tinted-theming/base16-jetbrains/README.md

 2. In IntelliJ (or another Jetbrains IDE), Go to `File > Settings > Plugins`
-3. At the top, there should be a `marketplace` tab, an `installed` tab, and three dots, click on the three dots
+3. At the top, there should be a `marketplace` tab, an `installed` tab, and three dots or a gear icon, click on the three dots or gear icon
 4. Click `Install Plugin from Disk...`
 5. Navigate to the `.jar` file and install it
 6. Restart your IDE